hamdi-bouasker/Cipher-Shield/README.md

   * AES-GCM (authenticated encryption)
   * Random salt + nonce for each file
   * Clear key after use

+- **How passwords are saved?**

-- The password is saved and encrypted with DPAPI algorithm to easily decrypt your files using Load Password button.
+- The passwords are saved and encrypted with **DPAPI algorithm**:

-- The password could be saved to Password.pwd file which is encrypted using DPAPI algorithm.
-  You can recover the password in case you forgot it or lost password.pwd file.
+  * DPAPI ties the encryption to the user account.
+  * Only the same user on the same system can decrypt the data.
+  * Strong AES encryption handled by Windows.
+  * Automatically unique to each user account.
+  * Works even if someone copies your .dat file — they can’t decrypt it on another PC.

   ![enc.png](https://github.com/hamdi-bouasker/Cipher-Shield/blob/master/enc.png)

 - **Regex File Rename:** Renames files using C# regex symbols for flexible and powerful file naming.